Clivern/Registry/README.md

 For transparency into our release cycle and in striving to maintain backward compatibility, Rabbit is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

-See the [Releases section of our GitHub project](https://github.com/clivern/registry/releases) for changelogs for each release version of Rabbit.
+See the [Releases section of our GitHub project](https://github.com/clivern/registry/releases) for changelogs for each release.
 It contains summaries of the most noteworthy changes made in each release.

 ## Bug tracker